Georgia Gov. Brian Kemp defeats Stacey Abrams in rematch

 Her national profile was so high that she was considered as a possible running mate for Biden or even a candidate for president herself.
 That helped Abrams outraise Kemp with the help of a state law that allows candidates for governor to accept unlimited contributions through an associated committee.

-Abrams, 48, rolled out a campaign that she once described as "rife with plans," including a big pay raise for teachers, legalizing casino and sports gambling to pay for more college aid, expanding Medicaid health insurance, aiding small and minority-owned businesses, and making housing more affordable.
+Abrams, 48, rolled out a campaign that she once described as "rife with plans," including a big pay raise for teachers, legalizing casino and sports gambling to pay for more college aid and expanding Medicaid health insurance.
 At the same time, Abrams pledged to tighten Georgia's gun laws and roll back abortion restrictions, arguing Kemp was far from moderate.

-“The state of Georgia, the people of Georgia, deserve more," Abrams said Tuesday.

 Roughly 7 in 10 voters also identified the U.S. Supreme Court’s decision to overturn the constitutional right to an abortion as an important factor in their vote.
 About a quarter of voters described it as the single most important factor; these voters were more likely to cast a ballot for Warnock and Abrams.